 I have.
 I first had a pig ear sandwich at the Tired Texan, a food truck in Birmingham.
 My good friend and then-vegan, Jean Webb, had recommended the Tired Texan to me — specifically their Damnit to Hell sandwich: pork barbecue with a whole lot of Tabasco sauce.
 (Jean was a strict vegan at the time, although he continued to eat barbecue.)
 I had the … Continue reading Have You Ever Had a Pig Ear Sandwich?

+UPDATE — I’ve found a couple of pretty good places, Off Tha Bone in West Palm and Troy’s in Boynton Beach.
 The other day I mentioned the ‘Cue Sheet, a weekly newsletter put out by Robert Moss.
 He’s the Barbecue Editor for Southern Living.
 Nice job.
 Thanks to Mr. Moss, I bring hopeful news about the barbecue situation in Florida.
-Regular readers will know that, after some unpleasant experiences, I all but abandoned my quest for great barbecue in Florida in favor of local seafood … Continue reading Word of Good Barbecue in Florida!
+Regular readers will know that, after … Continue reading Word of Good Barbecue in Florida!

 I’ve mentioned a number of new brisket places in the pork-centric Southeast, such as Lewis Barbecue in Charleston.
 Indeed, it seems as if all of the new-style places are cooking at least some brisket, which shows the depths to which people will descend for money.
 Now, the favor is being returned as Texas is getting a chance to learn the joys of whole hog barbecue. … Continue reading Texas Goes Whole Hog